mcjazzyfunky/archived-preactive/README.md

-# preactive
+# Preactive

-A R&D project to evaluate an alternative API developing components and hook functions with Preact.
+A R&D project to evaluate an alternative API for developing components and hook functions with Preact.

 ### Installation